 Tax revenues during the operational phase would include property tax revenue to municipalities, corporate income taxes paid to the state government, and lease payments made to the state for use of state roads and ROWs.
 Property taxes during the operational phase would be paid to 14 Vermont towns and are expected to average \$7 million annually over the life of the NECPL Project.
 Corporate taxes paid are estimated to be more than \$300 million paid over the life of the Project (NECPL 2014).
 Lease payments totaling an estimated \$21 million would be made to the VTrans throughout the life of the Project for use of Vermont-owned road and railroad ROWs.
 The Project would generate non-tax revenue for the Project area and the state of Vermont, including funding for public projects and reductions in electric rates.
 Public Good Benefit Funds would be established in four different categories: VELCO Ratepayer Benefits, Lake Champlain Phosphorous Cleanup, Lake Champlain Trust Fund, and Vermont Renewable Programs.
-Through an agreement with VELCO, Electric Ratepaver Rebates, would extend through the 40-year Project life and would total \$136 million.
-Payments towards phosphorus cleanup efforts in Lake Champlain totaling \$82 million would be made throughout the life of the Project.
-A Lake Champlain restoration trust fund would be established to fund studies to restore lake habitat and enhance recreational opportunities.
-The total contribution to this fund over 40 years would be \$40 million.
-Finally, contributions would be made to Vermont's Clean Energy Development Fund to promote the development of renewable energy sources in the state.
-The total contribution to this fund over 40 years is expected to be \$40 million (NECPL 2014).
+Per an agreement with the Conservation Law Foundation on May 29, 2015, TDI-NE agreed to revise the public benefits plan contained in its Vermont section 248 filing such that the combined monetary value of the Lake Champlain Phosphorus Cleanup Fund, Lake Champlain Enhancement and Restoration Trust Fund, and the Vermont Renewables Programs Fund is at least 75 percent greater than the combined value as initially proposed.
+The sum of these three funds as originally proposed under the section 248 Petition was \$162 million over a 40 year period, and the revised sum of the three funds would be at least \$283.5 million over the same period.
+The parties agreed to cooperatively develop a payment schedule that provides for greater annual payments during the initial years of operation, provided that the total Net Present Value of the benefit payments would remain the same, using TDI-NE's weighted average cost of capital.
+(TDI-NE 2015a).

 Furthermore, annual reductions in wholesale market prices for electrical energy would be expected to occur throughout the state of Vermont during the operational period, which would reduce the economic burden on the local Vermont economy.
 Electricity cost savings would be expected to extend to the other New England states.
-Electricity cost savings to Vermont residents over the first 10 years of the Project's operational period are estimated to total \$192 million.
-Total savings across all six New England states during the same period is estimated to total \$1.8 billion (Kavet 2014).
+Electricity cost savings to Vermont residents over the first 10 years of the Project's operational period are estimated to total \$134 million.
+Wholesale savings are expected to be \$178 million during the same period (Testimony of Seth G. Parker December 8, 2014).
 Reductions in residential electric rates could indirectly affect local economies in the Project area by contributing to increased consumer spending.